-South Africa is often described as ‘a world in one country’ as the South African landscape offers a breath-taking variety of scenery: from desert and lush forest, to soaring mountains and vast empty plains.
-Culturally as diverse as the landscape, many visitors are drawn to experience for themselves the pure joy of sunny days, clear skies and of course biltong (which we stock) Others are attracted by endless golden beaches, big game, diving, snorkeling or bird watching. <photo of wellington from Mara>
+South Africa is often described as ‘the world in one country’ because of the vast landscape that offers a breath-taking variety of scenery: from the desert and lush forest to soaring mountains and vast empty plains.
+Culturally as diverse as the landscape, many visitors are drawn to experience for themselves the pure joy of sunny days, clear skies and of course biltong (which we stock) others are attracted by endless golden beaches, big game, diving, snorkeling or bird watching.

-Our latest offering is full day excursion to the Ceres Karoo, it is best enjoyed by staying over the night before and after, with scrumptious braai and picnic meals included.
-With panoramic views of Limietberg Mountains, guests can enjoy abundant birdlife, walking trails, an inviting swimming pool, realxed interiors, free WiFi, extensive library boarg and gard games when at home.
-A booking service for local activities (including bespoke Great White Shark Diving, Tastings (wine, olives, beer, chocolate, whisky).
-Meals, ordered 48 hours in advance, are planned with guests to ensure that the dining experience is a daily highlight.
+Our latest offering is a full-day excursion to the Ceres Karoo, it is best enjoyed by staying over the night before and after, with scrumptious braai and picnic meals included.
+With panoramic views of Limietberg Mountains, guests can enjoy abundant birdlife, walking trails, an inviting swimming pool, relaxed interiors, free WiFi, extensive library board and card games when at home.
+Booking service for local activities including bespoke Great White Shark Diving, Tastings such as wine, olives, beer, chocolate, whiskey.
+Meals ordered 48 hours in advance, are planned with guests to ensure that the dining experience is a daily highlight.

-Wellington Country House welcomes children of all ages, although the pool is deep and uncovered.
-This is a destination offering Cape Winelands accommodation at its best while truly embracing the essence of South Africa: its people, its wild places and its wildlife.
+Wellington Country House welcomes children of all ages.
+Please note that the pool is deep and uncovered therefore we request that they are under adult supervision at all times.
+This is a destination offering Cape Winelands accommodation at its best while truly embracing the essence of South Africa: its the people, the places and the wildlife.

 We have the highest sunlight hours in the world and also in the midst of a severe drought.